numbbo/coco/docs/bbob-biobj/functions/source/index.rst

   2. The Euclidean distance between the ideal and the nadir point in the non-normalized objective space is at least :math:`10^{-1}`.

-.. ..
-TODO:: fact-check this: is it really raw |f|-values?
-..
-Dimo: this has been already checked in a discussion with Tea and Tobias

 ..
 Instances are the way in the `Coco framework`_ to perform multiple
 .. algorithm runs on the same function.
 More concretely, the original